Chambishi Copper Mine

 ongoing

-Safety and health of workers.
-In September some workers were injured.
+In September, 2025, workers were injured.
 The workers filed a lawsuit against Lubambe Copper Mine Limited and its contractor Reliant Mining and Construction, citing gross negligence and breach of statutory duty after a serious underground vehicle accident in April 2024.
-They claim over K2 million each in compensation, alleging the defendants failed to ensure proper safety, as required under Zambia’s Mines and Minerals Development Act No. 11 of 2015.
+They claimed over K2 million each in compensation, alleging the defendants failed to ensure proper safety as required under Zambia’s Mines and Minerals Development Act No. 11 of 2015.

 Year: 2025Countries: ZambiaRelated: Chambishi Copper Mine